Simon de Pury: Film and television appearances

-De Pury has also appeared in numerous films and television programs, usually playing himself.
+De Pury has appeared in numerous films and television programs, usually playing himself.
 His first film appearance was in the 2006 French film Avenue Montaigne, where he had a small role playing a famous art collector.
 In March 2010 he was the subject of an hour-long documentary on BBC Four titled "The Man with the Golden Gavel."
 He also appeared in the Oscar-nominated documentary Waste Land, which chronicled an art project by the renowned Brazilian artist Vik Muniz.
 De Pury appears towards the end of the film as the auctioneer that sells the final photographs.
 In 2013, de Pury was the subject of an hour-long documentary Der Auktionator, on Arte, the European culture TV channel.

 De Pury is perhaps best known to the general public for his recurring role on the Bravo network reality television series Work of Art: The Next Great Artist.
 He appears in every episode of the show as a mentor to all of the artists in the competition, offering advice, encouragement and sometimes very blunt criticism.
 He has also made guest appearances in three episodes of The Colbert Report as himself.

 De Pury also appears in "Playtime" by British video artist Isaac Julien.
 The work premiered in November 2013 at Metro Pictures gallery in New York City.

 De Pury makes a cameo appearance in Darren Star's comedy-drama series, ‘Emily in Paris’, released on Netflix in October 2020.
 De Pury plays himself, at a fictional auction to benefit the American Friends of the Louvre, in a precursor to real life events: in November 2020 de Pury and Star were both part of the line-up at an online auction organised by the actual American Friends of the Louvre.

 In 1991, de Pury was the testimonial for an advertising campaign of the Swiss airline Swissair, which has since gone bankrupt.
 He promoted the then new Business Class of the Swissair B-747.

 Books

-De Pury published The Auctioneer: Adventures in the Art Trade in 2016 with St. Martin's Press.
+De Pury published The Auctioneer: Adventures in the Art Trade, written with William Stadiem, in 2016 with St. Martin's Press.
 The book was published in English, French, Spanish and Mandarin.

 Personal life

 He has been known to conduct auctions in English, French, German, Italian and occasionally Russian.

 His private art collection includes works by Richard Prince, Alex Israel and Christopher Wool, but also contains an eclectic assortment of items such as coffee mugs shaped liked cartoon characters, skateboards and Godzilla figurines.

-He has been married twice and has four adult children from his first marriage and another from his second marriage.
-He resides in Monaco.